 prohibited by Section 501 (C) (4) of The Internal Revenue Code.

 · Preference given to seniors whose parents or grandparents are members of RRGC.

 Applications may be downloaded or obtained at any local high school counseling center in the counties of Jefferson, Deschutes or Crook.
-Completed applications should be returned to the Redmond High School Counseling Center by TBD.
+Completed applications should be returned to the Redmond High School Counseling Center.

 John was inspired to be an avid hunter and fisherman at an early age, passing Oregon Hunter Safety at the original RRandGC at nine years old, the youngest in his class.
 John shot with a variety of shotguns including a model 870 youth 20 gauge he had at nine, a camo Benelli SBE II he won from a Ducks Unlimited Raffle when he was 12, and a hand-me-down Browning 625 Sporting he received at 15 following his grandfather’s passing.
 He had a good shot and was fortunate enough to hunt big game, waterfowl and upland birds more than anyone we knew his age.

 John had a passion for shooting clay targets and RRandGC was one of his favorite places in the world to practice.
 He was always up for shooting, happy to get up early, pack the car and rally his brothers and friends to come along.
 He was very gregarious and had a smile and a hearty greeting for everyone at the club as John was everyone’s friend.
 Club members were always happy to see a young shooter, but they soon learned he could shoot, converse and tell stories with the best of adults.
 He loved the camaraderie, being outside and the challenge of the targets.
 He was quick to encourage, help out and engage with the other shooters.